As guidance is updated, ACL will post or link to it on this page and share it through the ACL Updates email service.

 People who are 65 or older are more likely to have serious COVID-19 illness.
 This may be because immune systems change with age, making it harder to fight off diseases and infection.
 Older adults also are more likely to have underlying health conditions that make it harder to cope with and recover from illness.

-- People who are immunocompromised.
-Many conditions can cause a person to be immunocompromised, including cancer treatment, smoking, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune weakening medications including people receiving cancer treatment
+- Conditions that cause a person to be immunocompromised.
+These include smoking, bone marrow or organ transplantation, immune deficiencies, poorly controlled HIV or AIDS, and prolonged use of corticosteroids and other immune weakening medications including people receiving cancer treatment.

 - Stay home as much as possible.

 - Keep your distance!
 Stay at least six feet away from others when you must leave home